Skip to main content

 The Standardized Clinical Cognition MRI Protocol

 Developed by leading neurologists and neuroradiologists from across TDRA partner hospitals, the TDRA Standardized Clinical Cognition MRI Protocol is the first city-wide standardized imaging protocol for dementia.
-This protocol ensures that a consistent level of information is provided to neurologists, which improves their ability to diagnose the cause of dementia in their patients.
+Launched in 2021, this protocol ensures that a consistent level of information is provided to neurologists, which improves their ability to diagnose the cause of dementia in their patients.
 This standard set of MRI sequences aims to ensure that identifiable pathologies would be equally detectable at each site.

 The sequences include: